atroiano/ocrolusR/README.md

 # ocrolusR
 The ocrolusR package has simple functions for accessing and storing Ocrolus book data into a database.
-It was built with analysts who want to pull and archive the data from their APIs in mind.
+It was built with analysts in mind who want to pull and archive the data from the APIs.
 You'll need to github install the package.

 The main **ocrolousR** functions:
   * Get Book Data